Overview | Completed Assignments | Latest Updates

 The Secretary of Commerce, in consultation with the heads of other agencies, provided to the President, through the Assistant to the President for National Security Affairs (APNSA), a report that reviews the progress made under this section and outlines additional steps needed to secure the software supply chain.

-NIST conducted a review of the pilot programs, consulting with the private sector and relevant agencies to assess the effectiveness of the programs, determining what improvements can be made going forward, and submitted a summary report by May 12, 2022, to the APNSA.
+NIST conducted a review of the pilot programs for cybersecurity labeling of consumer IoT products and consumer software products, consulting with the private sector and relevant agencies to assess the effectiveness of the programs, determining what improvements can be made going forward, and submitted a summary report on May 10, 2022, to the Assistant to the President for National Security Affairs (APNSA).